 Liability insurance (Haftpflichtversicherung)

 In simpler terms, liability insurance (Haftpflichtversicherung) is a basic car insurance in Germany.
 It’s mandatory and covers costs if you damage others’ property or injure them with your car.
 It doesn’t cover your damages or injuries.
-The price varies based on factors like car details and driver’s profile, with an average annual cost of about 300 euros
+The price varies based on car details and driver’s profile, with an average annual cost of about 300 euros.

 Partial coverage insurance (Teilkaskoversicherung)

 Partial coverage insurance (Teilkaskoversicherung) is an optional and intermediate type of car insurance.
-It covers the damage to your car caused by fire, theft, vandalism, natural disasters, animals, or glass breakage.
-It does not cover the damage to your auto caused by collision, vandalism, or negligence.
+It covers damage to your car caused by fire, theft, vandalism, natural disasters, animals, or glass breakage.
+It does not cover damage caused by collision, vandalism, or negligence.
 Partial coverage insurance is recommended for older or cheaper vehicles that are not worth repairing or replacing in case of a significant accident.

 The cost of partial coverage insurance depends on factors similar to liability insurance, plus the car’s value and condition.
-The average annual cost of the partial coverage insurance is around 100 euros.
+The average annual cost is around 100 euros.

 Comprehensive insurance (Vollkaskoversicherung)

 Comprehensive insurance (Vollkaskoversicherung) is an optional and the most advanced type of car insurance.
-It covers the damage to your car caused by any reason, including collision, vandalism, or negligence.
-It also covers the damage and the injury to your vehicle or yourself caused by an uninsured or a hit-and-run driver.
+It covers damage to your car caused by any reason, including collision, vandalism, or negligence.
+It also covers injury to your vehicle or yourself caused by an uninsured or hit-and-run driver.
 Comprehensive insurance is recommended for newer or more expensive cars worth repairing or replacing in case of a significant accident.

 Complete insurance costs depend on the same factors as partial coverage insurance, plus the deductible and no-claims bonus.
 The deductible is the amount you must pay out of your pocket before the insurance pays the rest of the claim.
 The no-claims bonus is the discount you get every year you do not make a claim.
 The average annual cost of comprehensive insurance is around 500 euros.